atheinrich/Coalexicon/README.md

 -  Use the empty box at the bottom of the "Name" column to create a new entry.

 # Unit Manager
 -  This application is a dimensional analysis suite.
+Its entries may be edited manually through database_conversions and database_units.
 Switch the "Preset" in Symbol Manager to "SI/ISO" to work in base units of kilograms and amperes.
 -  Press "×" or "÷" beneath a unit to add it to the current set of units, which is displayed in the window at the top left.
 -  Click inside this display window to copy the current set to the Notepad.
 -  Enter non-base units or numbers in the entry box on the right.
 Supported units are listed in database_conversions.
 Numerical entries support the "#e#" convention.
 Enter "theme" to change the background.